 Top moves of the 2019 Soccer Transfer Windows

 Recruitment staff and scouting teams have consistently been striving to uncover new talents and to land outstanding names all over the world.
+European top clubs attempted to strengthen their squads for the this years’ campaign.

 The transfers listed below are not considered to be significant only because it's a great deal of money being thrown around for the best players, but that mainly these signings are important because of the implications the transfers will have for football transfer market in general, or some of the world's biggest teams and leagues in particular.

 Los Blancos pulled off a major steal in the ruthless transfer market of 2019 and Hazard became the eighth-most expensive football player of all time.
-Eden Hazard completed his long-awaited move to the Santiago Bernabeu after seven seasons at Stamford Bridge.
+Eden Hazard completed his top move to the Santiago Bernabeu after seven seasons at Stamford Bridge.

 Upon returning to Real Madrid and seeing out the rest of an otherwise apathetic campaign, Zidane said that Hazard was a player he “always appreciated” having followed his career from his Lille days.